blueberry-llm/blueberry/README.md

 ---

 (Your table might be missing the RL number by default).
-For a lot more information around the speedrun script and what to look for and expect, please refer to the walkthrough that I posted in Discussions of the repo: ["Introducing nanochat: The best ChatGPT that $100 can buy"](https://github.com/karpathy/nanochat/discussions/1).
+For a lot more information around the speedrun script and what to look for and expect.

 ## Bigger models